-SFILDC focuses its participation in the AOD program in providing attorneys to volunteer on the juvenile (children’s) dockets.
-The law does not require that children be provided with counsel in court.
+SFILDC focuses its participation in the AOD program on providing attorneys to volunteer on the juvenile (children’s) dockets.
+Despite the vulnerability of a child in deportation proceedings, the law does not require that children be provided with counsel in court.
 Thus, the SFILDC focuses on these dockets to ensure that no child appears alone before the judges and prosecutors.

-SFILDC funding has also supported the creation of valuable new materials for unrepresented immigrants and volunteer attorneys at the Court to help them understand their rights and the legal proceedings, find counsel, and other aspects of their cases.
+SFILDC funding has also supported the creation of valuable new materials for unrepresented immigrants and volunteer attorneys at the Court to help them understand their rights, the nature of the proceedings, how to find counsel, and other aspects of their cases.
 These materials have also been shared with SFILDC’s community partners, such as Mission Neighborhood Health Center’s Behavioral Health Department, the San Francisco District Attorney’s Victim Services Unit, and the San Francisco Unified School District’s RISE Refugee and Asylee program.
-SFILDC, through the AOD program, has also partnered with the Stanford Law School’s Immigrant Rights Clinic to create a guide directing unrepresented respondents how to advocate for the removal of their ankle shackles (ISAP program).
+SFILDC, through the AOD program, has also partnered with the Stanford Law School’s Immigrant Rights Clinic to create a guide directing unrepresented respondents on how to advocate for the removal of their ankle shackles (ISAP program).
 These guides are available for all immigrants at the Immigration Court and for the public in general at the AOD program website.